surniaulula/wpsso/readme.txt

 **Version 7.16.0-dev.5 (2020/08/06)**

+Google has updated their Rich Results requirements and now prefer 1x1, 4x3, and 16x9 images for all Schema types, not just the Schema Article type for AMP webpages.
+The "Schema" and "Schema Article" image sizes have been removed and replaced by new Schema 1x1, 4x3, and 16x9 image sizes.

 * **New Features**
 	* Added a new API integration module for Shopper Approved customer ratings and reviews.
 * **Improvements**